 Our news of France:

-About a year ago, together with my mate Shaun Warner, and my dearest friend Larry Yocom, I bought a house in the south of France.
+About a year ago Larry Yocom and I bought a house in the south of France.

 Well, more than a home.
 A castle.
 As castles go, it's a smallish, medieval stone fortress, built in 1501 for one of the minor Knights of Rhodes.
 It's called Le Château de l'Astorguié.

 The address is 39 Rue de la Mairie, Parisot 82160 France.
 Using that address, you can look it up on Google maps.
 The satellite view will show you the surrounding area most easily.
 It's a fascinating historic site in a rural setting.
 The town of almost 900 people has 2 bakers, 2 restaurants, a butcher, bar, pharmacy, post office, primary school, medical office, chocolatier, beauty parlor...and a big church right across the street from us.
 We are perched on a steep hillside, along an ancient road encircling the village.